platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 When you [sync an environment](/glossary.md#sync), the target environment's disk size may be smaller that the source environment's disk size.

-In this case, {{% vendor/name %}} automatically allocates the source environment's disk size to the target environment.
+In this case, to ensure that the synchonization succeeds, {{% vendor/name %}} automatically adjusts the target environment's disk size so it matches the source environment's disk size.
-This ensures that there's enough disk space on the target environment for the synchronization to succeed.